atlisg/vegan-bot/pm.md

 * Implement "Not Found" page
 * Change python scripts to scrapers when needed
 * Make clickable areas bigger for select-bot, about, help, etc.

+### In Progress

 * Share button bug that Ægir found

-### In Progress

-* Click outside menu bar should close it
-* Click outside select bot should close it

 ### Done